 What Does The Institutional Ownership Tell Us About Genie Energy?

-Researching institutional ownership is a good way to gauge and filter a stock's expected performance.
-The same can be achieved by studying analyst sentiments.
+While it makes sense to study institutional ownership data for a company, it also makes sense to study analyst sentiments to know which way the wind is blowing.
 As far as we can tell there isn't analyst coverage of the company, so it is probably flying under the radar.

 Insider Ownership Of Genie Energy